 What about increases in followers for social media accounts?
 If so, add a line to the end of your boilerplate with something like “Check me out on [SOCIAL NETWORK]”.

-The ultimate goal of guest posting, whether through Big Guest Posting’s listings or through our own manual outreach, should be to become a regular contributor to a website or blog.
+The ultimate goal of guest posting, whether through our 50,000 big list of guest posting sites or through our own manual outreach, should be to become a regular contributor to a website or blog.
 Alternatively, you might just want the owner of the blog to reference you as a great writer and engaging guest.